tlswg/tls13-spec/draft-ietf-tls-tls13.md

 The opaque value contains the
 Diffie-Hellman public value (Y = g^X mod p), encoded as a big-endian integer, padded with zeros to the size of p in bytes.
+Peer that receives a value that is encoded in a different number of octets MUST abort the handshake with an "illegal_parameter" alert.

 Note: For a given Diffie-Hellman group, the padding results in all public keys having the same length.

 Peers SHOULD validate each other's public key Y by ensuring that 1 < Y
 < p-1.
 This check ensures that the remote peer is properly behaved and
 isn't forcing the local system into a small subgroup.
+If that check fails peer should abort the handshake with an "illegal_parameter" alert.

 #### ECDHE Parameters {#ecdhe-param}